mshariqnaeem/surfs_up/README.md

 ![December Temps](https://user-images.githubusercontent.com/92459399/148699784-b9f8a32e-2c53-445f-af2d-a38db44d79e6.PNG)

 We created a seperate query to monitor the most active stations in June and December to further monitor the weather results and we came up with the following results shown in the charts below.
+As we can see the Charts created from the new sessions **results_jun_summ** and **results_dec_sum** coincide with the the results that we discussed in the june temperature above with very little variation in the data.
+We also see that the data is not skewed one way or the other in both months.

 **June Most Active Stations**